krishnanpooja/Notes.md/Online Course Notes/Introduction to Machine Learning in Production/README.md

  When the label y comes from human label, HLP<<100% may indicate ambiguous labeling instructions Cleaner data will improve HLP and also learning algo ability to predict correctly

+ #### Data Pipeline or Data Cascades
+ Tools used for this Tensorflow Transform, Apache Beam, Airflow It helps replicate data cleaning process used during testing for production as well
+ - Data Provenance- where the data came from.
+KEeping extensive documentation helps maintain this information
+ - Meta-data - data about data

+#### Split data into train, dev and test set
+Balanced split- dataset is true representative of the data distribution